 The 3rd Circuit Court of Appeals, which covers the states of Pennsylvania, New Jersey and Delaware, agreed with the SPLC argument.
 Their ruling last summer went further than most, drawing a line between student speech that occurs on campus and speech that occurs off campus.
 With some possible exceptions for bullying or harassing speech that affects other students, school officials, the appeals court said, should generally have no authority to punish students for their off-campus speech.

 The school district asked the Supreme Court to review the case, which it agreed to do.

-What are some of the arguments being made?
+What were some of the arguments made?

 In addition to briefs submitted by the two parties involved, there were 34 friend-of-the-Court (amicus) briefs submitted to Court, where different groups provided information to the Court they thought would be helpful and important to the Justices in deciding the case.
 For example, the Student Press Law Center, joined by seven other free speech and journalism organizations, filed a brief that focused on the impact the Court’s decision could have on legitimate off-campus student journalism and student whistleblowers.